whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

 **Tuning:**

 Most modern instruments are equal tempered and use A440 as their target pitch.
 This is the modern orchestral standard.
 Many of the flutes I make adhere to this standard, but some don’t.
-Some flutes just don’t want to be that rigid, and I might tune to A435, or A432, etc., and in some cases (such as the xiao) I use a more natural tuning instead of equal temper.
+Some flutes just don’t want to be that rigid, and I might tune to A435, or A432, etc., and in some cases (such as the xiao) I might use a more natural tuning instead of equal temper.
 This does not mean the flutes will not be “in tune”, because they will always be in proper tune with themselves, and even naturally tuned flutes are not far from equal temper.
 They just might not fit into a modern orchestral setting as easily and may be better suited to solo play.
 But each individually listed flute will include this information so you know what you are getting.

-**All natural ingredients:**

-My bamboo flutes aim to be as natural as possible, meaning that I avoid (whenever possible) the use  of synthetic finishes on them.
-Many of them are finished with shellac (a natural resin made from the excretions of the lac beetle, which is super cool) and/or a pure, polymerized linseed oil and pine pitch finish.
-This is topped with beeswax paste.
-On occasion I do have to use very limited amounts of an adhesive, either an epoxy or cyanoacrylate (super glue).
-These adhesives are inert when cured and used only in places where the player will have no contact with them (with the possible exception of a repaired crack).
-My binding cord is also made from nylon, since I found that the natural fibers I tried to use were simply not strong enough.

-UPDATE:  Recently I've been experimenting with bore shaping on bamboo flutes.
-Some types of bamboo exhibit a natural taper that enhances the performance of the flute.
-Other bamboo is more cylindrical in the bore.
-In my quest to expand the variety of flutes that I can offer from bamboo, I have been exploring bore shaping.
-In Japan (for example) traditional shakuhachi makers will create a tapered bore shape by painting layers of an urushi paste inside the bore, slowly building and sculpting until they achieve a more optimal bore shape.
-I have begun using a similar approach for some of my bamboo flutes, only I'm not using urushi, which is ***highly*** allergenic, being related to poison ivy.
-My current experiments involve a paste made from powdered maple wood (sanding dust) mixed with conventional wood glue, and also some epoxy-based mixes using graphite or other stabilizers.
-While this approach is not "natural", it is perfectly non-toxic and safe for the end user, and optimally it might enhance the stability of the bamboo.

 **Unique:**